Ruff9/penny_test/README.md

 $ rails recipes:import
 ```

 Once this setup is done, you can launch a local server with `$ rails s`, or the test suite with `$ rspec`.
-You can also launch guard, who will watch the files and start rspec and rubocop.
+You can also launch guard, who will watch the files and start rspec and rubocop : `$ bundle exec guard`.